By Michael Hilkemeijer

 Similarly, you can use an image search to gather diverse pictures related to a topic that children are exploring.
 Then have the group choose one that would be the best illustration for a summary of their work and ask them to explain their choice.

 Finally, you can teach media production vocabulary and concepts by engaging children in conversations about their drawings.
-Asking questions like “If I was standing in your picture, what would I see if I looked up or to the side?” can make real difference on learning.
+Asking questions like “If I was standing in your picture, what would I see if I looked up or to the side?” can make a real difference in learning.

 Early childhood pedagogies such as this suggested by Rogow (2015) can help facilitate young children to make informed decisions about their technology use.